NYC Theft Attorney Cody Warner Explains Larceny in New York

 Another common issue in theft cases is whether you intended to deprive the owner of their property permanently or for an extended period of time.
 For example, taking possession of property temporarily in order to borrow it or move it is not sufficient to be convicted of theft.
 However, the prosecution will likely charge you with theft if the prosecution believes you had the intent to deprive a person of their property for an extended period of time or permanently.

 The prosecution must prove their case beyond a reasonable doubt with evidence; allegations are not enough.
-If you have been charged with theft, an NYC theft attorney can evaluate your case and help you weigh your options.
+If you have been charged with theft, an NYC criminal attorney can evaluate your case and help you weigh your options.

 The Varying Degrees of New York Theft Charges